Festive Flavors: Holiday Wine Pairing Suggestions for Thanksgiving, Christmas, Hanukkah Dishes & Beyond

 Additionally, Rib Roast can provide an opportunity to incorporate a Right-Bank Bordeaux blend, which is Merlot dominant.
-Canyon Kitchen sommelier Tim Smith notes that “a merlot driven blend such as Pomerol or St. Emillion will provide medium body and weight, but full of flavor.
-The darker fruit notes are layered with dried herbs, and softer tannins.
-Remember to open earlier in the day to allow it to breath.”
+Assistant General Manager and Tim Smith notes that “a merlot-driven blend such as Pomerol or St. Emillion will provide medium body and weight, with plenty of flavor.
+The darker fruit notes are layered with dried herbs and softer tannins.
+Remember to open it earlier in the day to allow it to breathe.”

 Looking for something a little more local?
 Head on over to Sonoma Valley.
 Specifically, the Knights Valley AVA.
-Complex, velvety black and blue fruit forward Cabernet’s are made here with a beautiful tannin structure.
-Adam Sweders recommends the Galerie Latro Cabernet from Knights Valley.
+Complex, velvety black and blue fruit-forward Cabernets are made here with a beautiful tannin structure.

 Holiday ham and other cuts of pork often call to mind Merlot or a silky Zinfandel from Lodi California which also work nicely alongside cranberry.
 However, as wine nerds, we prefer something a little more unique and legendary in this instance.
 For a Pork Shoulder pairing, Bret Heiar recommends the Trousseau/Poulsard/Pinot, Bourdy from Cotes du Jura in France.